 - VoIP or Converged System

-Whilst there are a number of different types of business phone systems, each with different features, options and technologies (these differences can be significant or very slight), they are all designed to offer your business with the necessary infrastructure top provide 3 basic services:
+Whilst there are a number of different types of business phone systems, each with different features, options and technologies (these differences can be significant or very slight), they are all designed to offer your business the necessary infrastructure to provide 3 basic services:

 - Make calls to customers through the networks of carriers (such as Telstra and Optus)

 - Direct and manage calls into and within your organisation as efficiently as possible

 - Optimise internal communication